 María Paula Conrado is Colombian and a junior scientist in AIDA's Ecosystems Program.
 She is a biologist from the Universidad de los Andes in Bogotá, Colombia.
 During her studies, she made proposals for marine conservation projects in the Colombian Pacific, involving local communities.
 At AIDA, María Paula contributes to biodiversity conservation efforts and the proper management of natural resources.

-Javier Dávalos González is senior attorney for the Climate Program.
+Javier Dávalos González is the Director of AIDA's Climate Program.
 He works with AIDA from Quito, Ecuador.
 He has a background in international relations, human rights, international cooperation, and population and development sciences.
 He has experience managing programs and projects related to climate change, international environmental law and sustainable development in international, national and civil society entities.
 He has been a university professor and facilitator of participatory processes and learning communities.

 Laura Yaniz Estrada is part of AIDA's communications team, in charge of outreach.
 She holds a master's degree in Journalism and Public Policy from the Centro de Investigación y Docencias Económicas (CIDE).
 She holds a degree in Media and Journalism from the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM) and a diploma in National Security from the Instituto Tecnológico Autónomo de México (ITAM).
 She is interested in new narratives and environmental security.